Series: The Many Loves Of Dobie Gillis

 - Breaking the Fourth Wall: Most episodes begin with Dobie briefly addressing the audience with a little background exposition of the plot to follow.
 (Occasionally, these monologues would also appear mid-show as transitional links.)
 The scenes invariably had Dobie in front of the famous Rodin sculpture "The Thinker."
 (The earliest episode openings would start with Dobie emulating The Thinker's pose.)
 One clever variation had Dobie in traction, unable to speak, while his nurse read his narration from his written notes!

-- The Bus Came Back: After being absent since the first season, Thalia returns in season 4's "What's a Little Murder Between Friends?"
+- The Bus Came Back: After being absent since the first season, Thalia returns as a guest in season 4's "What's a Little Murder Between Friends?"

 - California University